Desarrolladores-Hispanos/post-approval/README.md

 After installation, the following settings need to be adjusted:

-- `post_approval_redirect_group` must be set to the group that should receive redirected topics and replies as post approval requests.
-It defaults to "Post_Approval" as this is the name of the group on the Roblox Developer Forum.
+- `post_approval_redirect_topic_group` must be set to the group that should receive redirected topics as post approval requests. `post_approval_redirect_reply_group` must similarly be set to the group that should receive redirected replies as post approval requests.
+Both default to "Post_Approval" as this is the name of the group on the Roblox Developer Forum.

 - `post_approval_button_group` must be set to the group that can complete post approval requests via the modal in private messages.
 It defaults to "Community_Sage".